Chronic Illness and Family Constellations

 Family Constellations does not replace medical care, diagnosis, treatment, or professional healthcare advice.
 It offers a systemic perspective that explores how belonging, exclusion, trauma, loyalty, grief, and family history may influence the experience of illness.

-For some individuals, understanding these deeper family dynamics creates greater compassion, emotional relief, and a renewed sense of connection to life.
+For some individuals, exploring these family dynamics may foster greater compassion, self-understanding, and a renewed sense of connection to themselves, their families, and life itself.

 Explore Further